julienbrg/ato/README.md

 ĀTO allows anyone to register both physical and digital artworks on Ethereum.
 The shares are then for sale and holders of these shares can win the NFT.

 It deploys `Auction.sol`, `Shares.sol`, `NFT.sol`, `Lottery.sol` and register these new instances in `Clerk.sol`.
-A demo is available at [https://ato.works/app](https://ato.works/app).
+A live demo is available at [https://ato.works/app](https://ato.works/app).

 ## Install